Entanglement dynamics of multi-parametric random states: a single parametric formulation: Numerical Verification of complexity parameter based formulation of the entropies

 with constant $c_0$ determined by the initial state of the ensemble.

 Choosing initial condition with $\mu \rightarrow \infty$ corresponds to an ensemble of $C$-matrices with only first column elements as non-zero; this in turn gives $Y_0=c_0$.

-(ii) {\bf Components-variance decaying as a Power law along columns (EP):} The variance of the $C_{kl}$ now changes, as a power law, across the column as well as row but its mean is kept zero:
+(ii) {\bf Components variance decaying as a Power law along columns (EP):} The variance of the $C_{kl}$ now changes, as a power law, across the column as well as row but its mean is kept zero:

 where $a$ and $b$ are arbitrary parameters.
 Eq.(\ref{y}) then gives

 Choosing initial condition with $b, a \rightarrow \infty$ again corresponds to an ensemble of $C$-matrices with only first column elements as non-zero and thereby $Y_0=c_0$.